LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 | C++ | xeus-cling |
 | Octave | octave_kernel |

 You may view all your created conda environments using `conda env list`.
-To remove an environment, use `conda env remove -n your_env_name`.
+To remove an environment, use `conda env remove -n <your_env_name>`.
 For reference, all of your created environments are stored in `/home/jovyan/.conda/envs/`.
-You can learn more about [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and [more conda commands](https://docs.conda.io/projects/conda/en/latest/commands.html) from the linked documentation.
+You can learn more about [managing and creating conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and [more conda commands](https://docs.conda.io/projects/conda/en/latest/commands.html) from the linked documentation.

+(need to specify user storage, currently 2GB)

 ## What is a Jupyter kernel?

-Jupyter kernels are the backend code which allow you to execute the code you write within Jupyter software like notebooks and consoles.
-For instance, if you have ever used JupyterLab locally for python programming then you have made use of the [ipython kernel](https://ipython.org/).
-Kernels are what change your notebook from a static text page to interactable programming shells.
-This is why you must include a kernel in your conda environment to run the environment as a notebook.
+Jupyter kernels process the code you type and display the results to Jupyter notebook, console, or other tools.
+This typically means that each kernel supports a specific programming language and version, which is why you must include a kernel in your conda environment to run the environment as a notebook.
+As an example, if you have ever used JupyterLab locally for python programming then you have made use of the [ipython kernel](https://ipython.org/).

 Kernels have a runtime which is independent of any given notebook, console, or terminal, and you can find more about [managing kernels](https://jupyterlab.readthedocs.io/en/stable/user/running.html) from the official JupyterLab documentation.
 You generally should not have to worry about stopping and restarting kernels, but it may be useful for certain debugging purposes.
 A full list of Jupyter Kernels is available [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
+If you'd like us to support any additional kernels, go ahead and [email us](mailto:jupyterteam@ucdavis.edu).

 ## How do I restart my JupyterLab server?

-On Libretexts JupyterHub, you spawn servers that provide you with JupyterLab software and you execute your code using kernels.
+On LibreTexts/UC Davis JupyterHub, you spawn servers that provide you with JupyterLab software and you execute your code using kernels.
 If you are actively running code and something unexpected occurs, [restarting the kernel](https://jupyterlab.readthedocs.io/en/stable/user/running.html) can often be an easy solution.
 However, sometimes the problem may be deeper than that, especially if some of your files were incorrectly modified.
 In this case, it could be a good idea to restart your server.

 Go to File->Hub Control Panel and you will be brought to a page with "Stop Server" and "My Server" buttons.
 Press Stop Server and you should see that that the My Server button will dim; this means that the server is stopping.
 When the server has stopped (this should take less than 15 seconds), the webpage will prompt you with a "Start My Server" option.
 Press it, launch the server, and then you will be brought back to the Server Options page.
 Proceed with the environment of your choice, and you will now have a fresh server.

 By default, your server will always shutdown after 1 hour of inactivity.
-All files which you wish to modify and save across restarts must be located in your `/home/jovyan` directory; everything else will be wiped.
-Think of these user files as being stored in a cloud, and each time you start JupyterLab, we provide you with a brand new server which has downloaded your specific files.
+All files which you wish to modify and save across restarts must be located in your `/home/jovyan` directory; files stored in other locations will not be saved.
+Think of these `/home/jovyan` user files as being stored in a cloud, and each time you start JupyterLab, we provide you with a brand new server which has downloaded your specific files.
 For more technical information on how your files are stored, see the Jupyterhub for Kubernetes documentation [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-environment.html#about-user-storage-and-adding-files-to-it).

+(user file backup schedule?)

-## Can I recieve accouncements for downtime and other critical information about jupyter.libretexts.org?
+## Can I recieve accouncements for downtime and other critical information about LibreTexts/UC Davis JupyterHub?

-If you wish to recieve updates from the JupyterTeam about possible downtime for jupyter.libretexts.org, you can subscribe to our [mailing list](https://lists.ucdavis.edu/sympa/subscribe/flock-announce).
+If you wish to recieve updates from the JupyterTeam about possible downtime for LibreTexts/UC Davis JupyterHub, you can subscribe to our [mailing list](https://lists.ucdavis.edu/sympa/subscribe/flock-announce).
 Just enter your email and you will recieve emails whenever we notify Hub users about downtime and maintenance.

 # For Instructors

-## How do I distribute files to students?

-You can distribute files using [nbgitpuller](https://jupyterhub.github.io/nbgitpuller/index.html).
-Please store your files in a GitHub repository and we can set up a custom environment that will update the files whenever a student spawns a server.
-This is a good option since students don't need to understand git, but keep in mind that nbgitpuller does have [some limitations](https://jupyterhub.github.io/nbgitpuller/topic/automatic-merging.html).
-Other options include hosting your files on an external site, like GitHub or Google Drive, where students can download them.

-## How do I set up custom environments for my class?
+## How do I set up custom Jupyter environments for my class?

 If you are an instructor who wants to set up an environment with custom packages and kernels for your course, please let us know by emailing us at jupyterteam@ucdavis.edu.
 It would also help if you can create one of the following to let us know your exact needs: